HarshShirsath/Picture-Scanner/README.md

 # Micro-Mouse-C-plus-plus
-Micromouse Project inreaching the set goal in minimum time.
+Micromouse Project is reaching the set goal in minimum time.